Skip to content

 // On this page

 That was one run in a tally I’ve been keeping.
 I run AI tools on real questions I need answered (a fund’s fee before I’d move money, a company’s revenue from a filing, a live price) and I write down what came back and whether it held up.
-Not benchmark questions in a lab.
 The ordinary stuff you’d type into the box on a Tuesday.

 So: how often is ChatGPT wrong?
 Often enough that you can’t ignore it, but that’s the boring half of the answer.
 The useful half is that it isn’t wrong at random.
 The misses cluster.
 After 20 of these tests, the pattern is clear enough to act on, and it’s more useful than any single percentage.